Magic Things To Tell Yourself After Eating Too Much Chocolate

-Now in all likelihood you will never have Lily James’ waist measurement in the latest film version of Cinderella (unless, as some cynics have suggested, you have access to photoshop) but if, like me you are feeling a bit guilty about the amount of chocolate that has passed your lips so far this Easter, it’s time to get a grip and have a strong word with yourself.
+Now in all likelihood you will never have Kim Kardashian’s waist measurement (without succumbing to the torture of the waist trainer or, possibly, Photoshop), but if like me you are feeling a bit guilty about the amount of chocolate that has passed your lips so far this Easter, it’s time to get a grip and have a strong word with yourself.

 You could tell yourself:

 The world will not implode because I have eaten three Lindt bunnies and a packet of creme eggs.

 I can always eat more healthily tomorrow by increasing my intake of fruit and veggies.